ProfDrLuigi/wire/README.md

 	./configure

-wirebot is designed to be installed into `/usr/local/bin` by default.
+wire is designed to be installed into `/usr/local/bin` by default.
 To change this, run:

 	./configure --prefix=/path